Color Utilities

 Parameters:

-• start_color (Color or str) – Starting color (Color instance or hex string).
+• start_color (Color | str) – Starting color (Color instance or hex string).

-• end_color (Color or str) – Ending color (Color instance or hex string).
+• end_color (Color | str) – Ending color (Color instance or hex string).

-• space (str, optional) – Color space for interpolation: ‘oklch’ (default), ‘oklab’, or ‘rgb’.
-Default is ‘oklch’.
+• space (str, optional) – Color space for interpolation: ‘oklch’ (default), ‘oklab’, or ‘rgb’. ‘oklch’ produces the most perceptually uniform results.

 Returns: